 My name is Vicky Loras and I am an English teacher born in Toronto, Canada.
 I have been teaching since 1997.

-For ten years, my sisters and I owned an English School in Greece, The Loras English Academy, but in 2009 I moved to Switzerland with my eldest sister, where we have opened a new school, The Loras Network.
+For ten years, my sisters and I owned an English School in Greece, The Loras English Academy, but in 2009 I moved to Switzerland with my eldest sister, where we had a school, The Loras Network, from 2012-2020.

 I believe in teaching as an ongoing learning process, both for the benefit of the students and the teacher.